Paragraph Structure

 4. Analysis (2-3 Sentences): In your analysis you should be moving from a more granular analysis to a broader connection back to your idea for the paragraph and larger thesis.
 More information about how to do this can be found here.

 5. Repeat Context, Evidence, and Analysis.
-Each paragraph should do this twice.
+You should do this at least twice.

 6. Conclusion/Bridge (1 Sentence): In this final sentence of your paragraph, you should work to wrap up the ideas you've made and move us towards the next paragraph.
 If you can't make that bridge in this concluding sentence, you can work it into the beginning of your next paragraph.